innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 August 15th 2017

 As promised, we will look at some example TensorFlow code.
-The following will be the base TensorFlow code we will be building our Google Cloud Machine Learning (ML) Engine model upon:
+The following will be the base TensorFlow code our Google Cloud Machine Learning (ML) Engine model we will be built upon:

 ## Base TensorFlow code